adamchainz/mac-ansible/README.md

 Getting Started
 ---------------

-1. Install [homebrew](http://brew.sh/) with the command from the site
+1. Install [homebrew](http://brew.sh/) with the command from the site.
-2. `brew install pyenv`
+2. `brew install uv` to install [uv](https://docs.astral.sh/uv/).
-3. `pyenv install <latest_python_version>` (Check playbook up to date)
-4. Make sure pyenv's python on path (it will be after my shell settings are in place from playbook)
-5. `python -m venv venv`
+3. `uv venv --python 3.12`
 6. `source venv/bin/activate`
-5. `pip install ansible` (always the best way to install Ansible)
+5. `uv pip install ansible`
-6. Then `./playbook.yml`
+6. `./playbook.yml`

 Fork!
 Copy!
 Adapt!
 ------------------

-This is distributed under the Unlicense so you can do whatever you want with it, see LICENSE.
+This repository is public domain, distributed under the Unlicense, so you can do whatever you want with it, see LICENSE.